entrecode/angular-state-loader/README.md

 ##CSS Classes
 The Loader is wrapped in a div with the ```.angular-state-loader``` class which is by default positioned absolute with 100% width and height.
 By applying ```rotate-right``` to a custom element inside ```<state-loader>```, it will.. guess what?

+##Demo
+To run the Demo, install angular-state-loader and then run bower install inside its root folder.
+The index.html in the demo folder contains a small demo with different loading times (the same as the gif above).